 Complete pruning of dormant plants soon.
 January 31 was the cut-off for pruning Live Oaks and Red Oaks, due to the activity of the Nitidulid Beetle, which can spread the Oak Wilt Fungus.

 February is the month to prune and shape roses.
-Remember to fertilize in March (after pruning in February) with a balanced fertilizer such as Maestro Gro Rose Glow, and water-in well.
+Remember to fertilize in March (after pruning in February) with a balanced fertilizer such as organic Maestro Gro Rose Glo, and water-in well.
 It is time to plant Antique roses, EarthKind roses, and Knockout roses this month.
-Use a quality rose soil such as The Ground Up Rose Soil for planting.
+Use a quality rose soil such as The Seasons Rose Mix for planting.
 Hand water regularly until established.

 Warm-season weed seeds will be germinating soon.
 An application of pre-emergent herbicide at this time will prevent the weed seeds from germinating.
 Be sure to activate it by applying ½” of water after spreading it.